FalkoGuderian/OGC-distance-and-compliance/README.md

 ## 🚀 Overview

-This tool allows users to measure distances from a specific point to all features of a WFS layer within a defined search distance.
+This tool allows users to measure distances from a specific point to all features of a WFS layer within a defined search distance and automatically check compliance against regulatory requirements.
 User input is facilitated by AI support for natural language queries and automatic parameter extraction.

 ### AI Assistant
 <img width="990" height="633" alt="image" src="https://github.com/user-attachments/assets/3bdf6bd0-37ad-4ab6-9292-69d0ad364d61" />